Stephenremmi/Blog/README.md

 ### Versioning
 The second version of remmisma-blog is aimed at removing the above described bug.
+A request from the user's community is adding followers and following features to add more excitement.

 ### Technologies used
 * Python 3.6